-The Postgraduate Diploma in Sustainable Development is the foundation of the CST's postgraduate training offering, which comprises the PGDip (NQF 8), MPhil (NQF 9) and PhD (NQF 10) in Sustainable
+The Postgraduate Diploma in Sustainable Development is the foundation of the CST's postgraduate training offering, which comprises the PGDip (NQF 8), MPhil (NQF 9) and PhD (NQF 10) in Sustainable Development.

-Development.
 The PGDip provides the entry point into this wider research and postgraduate training environment.
 Students who graduate from the PGDip and are eager to continue their academic research training can apply for the MPhil programme, and thereafter the PhD programme.

-Participants in the PGDip complete 8 compulsory modules preferably over one year, a second year is an option.
-Students must attend the 5-day contact block contact period for each module in-person at venues within and around Stellenbosch in the Western Cape, including the Sustainability Institute practice hub.
+Participants in the PGDip complete 8 modules, over either one or two years, and attend the 5-day block contact period for each module in-person at venues within and around Stellenbosch in the Western Cape, including the Sustainability Institute practice hub.